10 Best CLM Software for Contract Lifecycle Management (2026)

 Bind is an AI-native contract lifecycle management platform built around a conversational interface.
 Rather than navigating menus and filling out forms, users describe what they need in plain language and the AI generates a complete, legally structured contract.
 The platform covers the full lifecycle: drafting, review, negotiation, e-signatures, storage, and portfolio intelligence.

 The core idea is that CLM should not require five separate tools stitched together.
-Bind bundles drafting (with 300+ templates), built-in e-signatures, a negotiation workspace, AI-powered review, and a contract repository into one product.
+Bind bundles drafting (with a built-in template library), built-in e-signatures, a negotiation workspace, AI-powered review, and a contract repository into one product.
 The Business tier adds playbook-based negotiation assistance and the Tabula view for contract portfolio analytics.

 Key Features:

-• Conversational AI drafting from a library of 300+ legal templates
+- Conversational AI drafting from a built-in template library

 Strengths: